Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [NugetVisualizer](https://github.com/sepharg/NugetVisualizer) - Visualize all of the nuget packages and their corresponding versions for a set of given git repositories or folders.
 * [OctoLinker](https://github.com/OctoLinker/browser-extension) - Navigate through `projects.json` files efficiently with the OctoLinker browser extension for GitHub.
 * [posh-dotnet](https://github.com/bergmeister/posh-dotnet) - `PowerShell` tab completion for the [dotnet CLI](https://github.com/dotnet/cli).
+* [SharpZipLib](https://github.com/icsharpcode/SharpZipLib) - #ziplib is a Zip, GZip, Tar and BZip2 library written entirely in C# for the .NET platform.
 * [ShareX](https://github.com/ShareX/ShareX) - Free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from. [https://getsharex.com](https://getsharex.com)
 * [SharpLab](https://github.com/ashmind/SharpLab) - .NET code playground that shows intermediate steps and results of code compilation. [https://sharplab.io](https://sharplab.io)
 * [X.Web.Sitemap](https://github.com/dncuug/X.Web.Sitemap) – Simple sitemap generator for .NET and .NET Core